DeepDoge/knochi/README.md

 # Eternis

-Eternis is an ownerless multi-chain platform that provides an environment for users to post content and interact with each other.
-It offers an alternative to traditional social media platforms by leveraging blockchain technology and decentralized protocols.
+An unstoppable, public, permissionless platform with a multi-chain perma-database.
+Allows users to post and interact across different blockchains while maintaining control over their data.
+Indexed through various technologies and protocols, it offers a customizable and resilient experience built on blockchain and decentralized principles.

 ## How Eternis Works